JQChong/jet-lag/docs/seeking/photo_questions.md

 #### Train Platform / Gantry of Train Station

 Must include a 15 cm × 15 cm section with three distinct elements.
 The litmus test for the distinct elements is: if someone went to that place and found what you took a picture of, they could confidently match it, and be sure it wasn't taken somewhere else.

+You DO NOT need to tap in and tap out just to take a picture.
+If the platform is not visible from the gantry, take a picture of the gantry.
+If there are multiple gantries, you may choose.
+Censor any text and flatten the image before sending (so that the blockage is irreversible).

 ### For <LabelPill label='LARGE' fontSize='1rem'/> Sized Games, Add the Following: